Skip to main content

 Apply via UCAS Conservatoires

-Applications are made through the UCAS Conservatoires website.
+Applications are made through UCAS Conservatoires website.
 The UCAS Conservatoires application system is separate from the main UCAS undergraduate application system.
-If you wish to apply to conservatoires and universities within UCAS, you will need to register for both services.
+You can read our guidance about using UCAS Conservatoires on our dedicated How to Apply page.

 We do not offer deferred entry.
 If you wish to commence in 2026, you must apply next year.